oceanypt/HITL-NLP/README.md

 Settles, Burr. [**Active learning literature survey**](https://minds.wisconsin.edu/bitstream/handle/1793/60660/TR1648.pdf?sequence=1). _arXiv, 0, 2009_ <br/>

 ## Papers
-Sean Welleck and Ximing Lu and Peter West and Faeze Brahman and Tianxiao Shen and Daniel Khashabi and Yejin Choi. [**Generating Sequences by Learning to Self-Correct**](https://openreview.net/forum?id=hH36JeQZDaO). _The Eleventh International Conference on Learning Representations_ <br/>
+Sean Welleck and Ximing Lu and Peter West and Faeze Brahman and Tianxiao Shen and Daniel Khashabi and Yejin Choi. [**Generating Sequences by Learning to Self-Correct**](https://openreview.net/forum?id=hH36JeQZDaO). _The Eleventh International Conference on Learning Representations, 2023_ <br/>

 Kurt Shuster and Jing Xu and Mojtaba Komeili and Da Ju and Eric Michael Smith and Stephen Roller and Megan Ung and Moya Chen and Kushal Arora and Joshua Lane and Morteza Behrooz and William Ngan and Spencer Poff and Naman Goyal and Arthur Szlam and Y{-}Lan Boureau and Melanie Kambadur and Jason Weston. [**BlenderBot 3: a deployed conversational agent that continually learns to responsibly engage**](https://doi.org/10.48550/arXiv.2208.03188). _CoRR, abs/2208.03188, 2022_ <br/>